timss/vimconf/README.md

 vimconf
 =======
-* Autocomplete, syntax checker, plugin manager and much more!
+* Super easy to install
-* Easy to install
+* Everything in vimrc is explained
-* Everything in vimrc is explained!
+* Autocomplete, syntax checker, plugin manager and much more

 \* **Packages required by plugins:** clang, ruby, ctags, jedi (python-package)
 See .vimrc for more info.